nickdrummond/star-wars-ontology/docs/benefits.md

-# Advantages of modelling Star Wars in OWL
+# Why Star Wars in OWL?

 ## OWL

-OWL is the w3c standard for building ontologies for the Semantic Web.
+[OWL](https://www.w3.org/OWL/) is the w3c standard for building ontologies for the Semantic Web.

+An ontology is a knowledge model, containing classes, perhaps instances in a domain, and the properties that relate them.

 The idea of the Semantic Web is to have a Worldwide web of data, traversable and computable by computers.
 An alternative term is "Linked data".

-An ontology is a knowledge model, containing classes, perhaps instances in a domain, and the properties that relate them.

-OWL was developed using "Description Logic" that can be computed over, giving us the benefits of inference and reasoning.
+OWL was developed using "Description Logics" that can be computed over, giving us the benefits of inference and reasoning.
 In OWL DL, all assertions are logical axioms that have a well understood formal meaning.

-It brings with it many benefits, on top of being a well understood standard.
+It brings with it many other benefits, on top of being a well understood standard.

 ## Inference